Biden administration eyes cybersecurity funding after hacks | Headlines

 The amount of funding is likely to become a key issue as Biden seeks to win bipartisan support for his $2.3 trillion infrastructure plan, with Senate Republicans expected to unveil their latest counterproposal later on Tuesday.
 Their initial countermeasure overall called for a fraction of Biden's proposed spending, seeking a total of $568 billion focused narrowly on traditional infrastructure and internet access.

-Presenting Biden's plan as being at least partially geared toward boosting cybersecurity - a rare area of bipartisan cooperation - may be aimed at helping bridge the gap between the proposals, particularly in the wake of the attack on Colonial Pipeline Co, which shut a critical fuel conduit and triggering panic-buying in some areas of the U.S. East Coast.
-The Colonial hack followed two other high-profile intrusions targeting Microsoft's Exchange email software and software made by SolarWinds Corp.
+Presenting Biden's plan as being at least partially geared toward boosting cybersecurity - a rare area of bipartisan cooperation - may be aimed at helping bridge the gap between the proposals, particularly in the wake of the attack on Colonial Pipeline Co, which shut a critical fuel conduit and triggered panic-buying in some sections of the East Coast.
+The Colonial hack followed two other high-profile intrusions targeting Microsoft Corp's Exchange email software and software made by SolarWinds Corp.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)